An experimenter’s guide to marketing technology

 Most business leaders today are familiar with Scott Brinker’s famous Marketing Technology Landscape supergraphic:

-In 2019, the graphic included 7,040 marketing technology solutions—almost double the number of solutions depicted in 2016.
+In 2020, the graphic included 8,000 marketing technology solutions—more than double the number of solutions depicted in 2016.
 There are literally thousands of technology platforms at your fingertips.
 And each promises to solve every one of your business pain points.